ZythDr/Whats-Training-Epoch/README.md

 # What's Training?
 Epoch (Server-agnostic)
 ### Although the name suggests this fork is for Epoch specifically, it was made to be server-agnostic and *should* work on any 3.3.5 server.

-A server‑agnostic rework of “What’s Training?” for Wrath-era clients (3.3.5a).
+A server‑agnostic rework of “What’s Training?” made to be used on Project Epoch primarily.
+But really it's for WotLK servers.
 It keeps the original What's Training?
 UI and scans for spells/abilities upon class trainer visit instead of coming pre-bundled with a static database.

 ## Differences compared to WhatsTraining_WotLK